-Remove Background Using Magic Wand Tool
+Method 4: Remove Background in Photoshop Using Magic Wand Tool

 A magic wand is one of the oldest tools of photoshop.
 Unlike other tools, which make selections based on pixel or edge, the Magic Wand tool makes the selection based on tone and color.
 That means it won’t read pixels; rather, it’ll look for a similar color tone and brightness or shadow level.